giovannicruz97/seek-job-ads-checkout/README.md

 2. `cd /seek-job-ads-checkout`
 3. Create a `.env` file inside project's root, following `.env.example` as example. .
 4. `docker-compose up -d`
-5. Create and populate database with initial data: `docker exec seek-job-ads-checkout adonis migration:refresh --seed`
+5. Create and populate database with initial data: `docker exec seek-job-ads-checkout-app adonis migration:refresh --seed`
-6. In your browser, go to: `http://localhost:3333`
+6. In your browser, go to: `http://localhost:3333` or `http://0.0.0.0:3333`
-7. To access container's bash, execute: `docker exec -it seek-job-ads-checkout bash`
+7. To access container's bash, execute: `docker exec -it seek-job-ads-checkout-app bash`
 8. To stop the containers, execute: `docker-compose stop`

 ## Tests